preethi110/Flutter-JSON-RW/README.md

 filter products by category, and input quantities.
 The app is designed to be visually appealing, with professional design elements incorporated.

-# Description
+# Description:

-# Features Implemented
+# Features Implemented:

 1.Displays a list of products available in a JSON.